chyuck/chyuck.github.io/README.md

 ### Senior Software Engineer at Invenology Inc.
 Jan 2008 – Mar 2008 | Tashkent, Uzbekistan
+- Warehouse and inventory management system for warehouse service providers:
+  - Added secondary inventory code to all layers of system: updated SQL Server database schema and stored procedures, updated .NET Windows Forms screens and changed business and data access logic using Visual Basic .NET
+  - Optimized search on all list screens by rewriting stored procedures in SQL Server
+  - Reengineered data access layer to enable support of localization using Visual Basic .NET
+  - Developed tool for inserting large amount of random data to SQL Server database for performance testing, using C# and .NET Framework

 ### Senior Software Engineer at Engineering Networks, LLC
 Aug 2004 – Dec 2007 | Tashkent, Uzbekistan